rajshruti/final-project/README.md

 # Final Project

-### Project Title:
+### Project Title: Career College- Mangement Dashboard

 Team Members: Lovjeet, Shruti

 ### Project Description/Outline:
+Objective of this project is to create a management dashboard to monitor performance of key parameters for a career college.
-Create a dashboard to visualize admissions, students operations and financial metrics for the management to view the overall business health.
+We will create a dashboard to visualize admissions, student operations and financial metrics for the management team to view the overall business health.

+Analytical tool will be used to collect data from multiple sources and machine learning will be applied to predict student drop outs.
 ### Project Tools:

 * Python Pandas